-Program in Inquiry and Investigative Thinking: Pi2
+Program in Inquiry and Investigation: Pi2

-The undergraduate research experience as a scholar in the Program in Inquiry and Investigative Thinking Pi2, represents a method through which students can initiate a partnership with Texas Tech University and work towards breakthroughs and improved understanding in science, engineering and the human condition.
+The undergraduate research experience as a scholar in the Program in Inquiry and Investigation Pi2, represents a method through which students can initiate a partnership with Texas Tech University and work towards breakthroughs and improved understanding in science, engineering and the human condition.
 We urge you to consider this option and enrich your education.

-What Are Some of the Benefits of Being a Pi2 Scholar?
+What are Some of the Benefits of Being a Pi2 Scholar?

 - You will work with a faculty mentor as part of your cohort.